Brendan Eich, a programmer who

 page.
 You want everything

-BEFORE the JavaScript is
+else to render BEFORE the JavaScript is

 rendered.
 In essence, the